Fujita's Conjecture and Frobenius amplitude: Fujita's Conjecture for -ample sheaves

 \begin{lemma} Let $X$ be a projective scheme of pure dimension $d$, smooth over a perfect field of characteristic $p > 0$.
 Let $F:X \to X$ be the absolute Frobenius morphism.
 For any $n > 0$, there is an exact sequence of coherent, locally free sheaves

-where $\omega_X = \wedge^d \Omega_{X/k}$ is the dualizing sheaf of $X$. \end{lemma} \begin{proof} It is obviously a local question whether the cokernel of $\OO_X \to F^n_*\OO_X$ is locally free, so we may check this on the connected components of $X$.
+where $\omega_X = \wedge^d \Omega_{X/k}$ is the dualizing sheaf of $X$. \end{lemma} \begin{proof} The map $ F^n_*\omega_X \to \omega_X$ is dual to $\OO_X \to F^n_*\OO_X$ via Grothendieck-Serre duality \cite[Exercises~III.6.10, 7.2]{Hart}.
+It is obviously a local question whether the cokernel of $\OO_X \to F^n_*\OO_X$ is locally free, so we may check this on the connected components of $X$.
 But since $X$ is smooth, the connected components are the reduced, irreducible components \cite[Remark~III.7.9.1]{Hart}.
 Thus we have reduced to the integral scheme case, and we may proceed as in \cite[Lemma~4.4]{Ke-filters-Frobenius}.
 Finally, the sheaf $\omega_X = \wedge^d \Omega_{X/k}$ is still the dualizing sheaf for a smooth scheme of pure dimension $d$ \cite[I.4.6]{AltK}.

 As an interesting alternative when $k$ is algebraically closed, consider any open affine integral $U \subset X$.
 The injection $\OO_U \to F^n_*\OO_U$ is split \cite[Proposition~1.1.6]{FrobSplit}.
 Thus the cokernel of $\OO_X \to F^n_*\OO_X$ is locally free.
 The proof then proceeds as before. \end{proof}